 Here’s how to navigate the buying-while-selling process while keeping the stress and risk at a manageable level.

-“If you’re living paycheck to paycheck, this option isn’t for you,” says Steinemann.
+“If you’re living paycheck to paycheck, this isn’t for you,” he says.
 “But if you earn a strong income and have low monthly debts, you can likely utilize this option.”

 Consider a bridge loan

 If you don’t have enough available assets to cover your down payment, you could talk to your lender about a bridge loan.
 Bridge loans are short term loans that you secure with your current home’s equity, in order to use that equity toward the down payment on your new house.